garrandall/popular-music-data/tracks/i-sold-my-heart-to-the-junkman-the-blue-belles.md

 (I sold my heart) I sold my heart to the junkman
 I can never fall in love again
 Now, it was a movie sad scene, I played my part
-Ooh I wanted the happy ending, but all I got was
+Oh I wanted the happy ending, but all I got was
 A broken heart
 (all he got was a broken heart)
 (I sold my heart) I sold my heart to the junkman(I sold my heart) I sold my